 and now i can call

-clojure-mode, and it works right there! (no need to restart, but for some packages, you may need to turn it on.)
+clojure-mode, and it works right there! (no need to restart, but for some packages, you may need to turn it on or restart emacs.)

 The source of the packages are from package servers.
 There are several.

 - http://elpa.gnu.org/ Default.
 Official GNU Emacs package repository.
 This repository contains the minimal set, and each package is copyrighted by Free Software Foundation.

 - http://marmalade-repo.org/ Marmalade.
 More extensive number of packages.

 - https://melpa.org/ MELPA.
 As of , MELPA has most packages, and updated daily.